Skip to contents

 This image of a table was generated from the sixth code example in the `gt()` help file.

 What you'll get from that is center-alignment of all table body values and all column labels.
-Note that row labels in the the stub are still left-aligned; and auto_align has no effect on alignment within the table stub.
+Note that row labels in the stub are still left-aligned; and auto_align has no effect on alignment within the table stub.

 However which way you generate the initial gt table object, you can use it with a huge variety of functions in the package to further customize the presentation.
 Formatting body cells is commonly done with the family of formatting functions (e.g., fmt_number(), fmt_date(), etc.).
 The package supports formatting with internationalization ('i18n' features) and so locale-aware functions come with a locale argument.
 To avoid having to use that argument repeatedly, the gt() function has its own locale argument.
 Setting a locale in that will make it available globally.
 Here's an example of how that works in practice when setting locale = "fr" in gt() and using formatting functions: